'Mr. No': Meet the U.S. congressman asking for a vote that could delay the coronavirus bill

 Kerry, a onetime U.S. presidential candidate who tangled last year with Massie at a congressional hearing on climate change, added: “Finally, something the president and I can agree on!”

-Trump volleyed back, “Never knew John Kerry had such a good sense of humor!
+Trump volleyed back, “Never knew John Kerry had such a good sense of humour!
 Very impressed!”

 Here are some facts about Massie: